The Space-Time Connectivity Theorem for Normal Currents: Abstract

 \section{Abstract}

 This work establishes a Space-Time Connectivity Theorem for normal currents.
-In analogy to classical results by Federer and Fleming as well as a recent theorem for integral currents by the second author, this result allows one to witness the weak* convergence of a uniformly bounded sequence of boundaryless normal currents with a space-time normal current that connects the elements of the sequence with their limit.
-The space-time setting is distinguished from the classical case in that this connecting current has a time coordinate and thus constitutes a progressive-in-time way to deform an element of the sequence to the limit. \\ \\ \textsc{Date:} \today{}
+In analogy with classical results of Federer and Fleming, this result allows one to witness the weak* convergence of a uniformly bounded sequence of boundaryless normal currents with a space-time normal current that connects the elements of the sequence to their limit.
+The space-time setting is distinguished from the classical case in that this connecting current has a time coordinate and thus constitutes a progressive-in-time deformation of an element of the sequence to the limit. \\ \\ \textsc{MSC:} 49Q15, 53C65 \\ \textsc{Date:} \today{}